 iPhone 7 Plus: How the tables have turned: I brought the 6s Plus along back in 2016 largely as a dumb pipe for iOS betas; twelve months later, the Plus model is my primary phone, thanks largely to Portrait Mode and its superior battery life.
 (Fun fact: It's not in my gear picture because it took the gear picture.)
 I'm currently using Twelve South's Journal folio case for both protection and a wallet option, so as to further cut down on the number of things I have to worry about.

-Gold Apple Watch Sport: I can't go anywhere without my trusty Apple Watch.
-It not only helps me keep track of San Francisco's strange weather patterns and pay for things, it also allows me to stay in the loop while walking the city streets without ever having to take out and stare at my iPhone.
+Steel Apple Watch: I can't go anywhere without my trusty Apple Watch.
+It not only helps me keep track of northern California's strange weather patterns and pay for things, it also allows me to stay in the loop while walking without ever having to take out and stare at my iPhone.

 Time Porter: Twelve South's portable Apple Watch charger and band storage is the best thing I've found for charging my smartwatch on the go, and it gets extra marks for being able to hold my many, many bands.

-Hand sanitizer: Because no one wants to get sick during WWDC.
+Hand sanitizer: Because no one wants to get sick during an Apple event.

-Water bottle: I never drink enough water at conferences, but having a water bottle handy allows me to at least guilt-trip myself about it.
+Water bottle: I never drink enough water while I travel, but having a water bottle handy allows me to at least guilt-trip myself about it.